-We assume that BH close encounters are implicitly considered in the stochastic stellar kicks calculation, i.e. we do not consider the BHs mutual gravity separately.
-This allows us to investigate a vast range of physical parameters saving numerical time.
-The self-gravity of the BH population would be important if one calculated the formation of binary black holes and for significantly larger timescales, which we do not do here.
+We assumed that BH close encounters are implicitly considered in the stochastic stellar kicks calculation, i.e., we did not consider the BHs' mutual gravity separately.
+This allowed us to investigate a vast range of physical parameters, saving numerical time.
+The self-gravity of the BH population would be important if one calculated the formation of binary BHs and for significantly larger timescales, which we do not do here.
 In any case, the BH population contributes negligible gravity with respect to the stellar population and in addition each BH enters the simulation in its own moment of time.
-In numbers, for example a $10^6{\rm M}_\odot$ cluster generates $\sim 1000$ BHs out of which escapes the $\sim 70\%$ at birth.
-The remaining $300$ BHs not only have negligible self-gravity with respect to the combined gas and stellar background but also each one enters the simulation on its own moment of time (depending on progenitor's ZAMS mass) over a range of $\sim 10 {\rm Myr}$ when our simulations approximately terminate.
-Also, out of the $300$ BHs a fraction of $\sim 50$ BHs do undergo significant mass increase.
+In numbers, for example, a $10^6{\rm M}_\odot$ cluster generates $\sim 1000$ BHs, out of which $\sim 70\%$ escape at birth.
+The remaining $300$ BHs not only have negligible self-gravity with respect to the combined gas and stellar background but also each one enters the simulation in its own moment of time (depending on progenitor's ZAMS mass) over a range of $\sim 10 {\rm Myr}$ when our simulations approximately terminate.
+Also, out of the $300$ BHs, a fraction, $\sim 50$ BHs, do undergo a significant mass increase.

-Since the stellar feedback processes that expel the gas generate energy proportional to the cluster mass, it is natural to consider an exponential law $\dot{M}_{\rm gas} = -M_{\rm gass}/\tau$ of gas depletion \citep{2007MNRAS.380.1589B}.
-We additionally assume that the gas loss due to accretion onto BHs is already implicitly considered in this exponential law of gas depletion.
+Since the stellar feedback processes that expel the gas generate energy proportional to the cluster mass, it is natural to consider an exponential law, $\dot{M}_{\rm gas} = -M_{\rm gass}/\tau$, of gas depletion \citep{2007MNRAS.380.1589B}.
+We additionally assumed that the gas loss due to accretion onto BHs is already implicitly considered in this exponential law of gas depletion.
 This is justified as long as the total accreted mass is negligible with respect to the gas reservoir and certainly less than the remaining gas when we terminate the simulation.
-In practice, for all the simulations we present here the BHs do not accrete more than $\lesssim 0.5\%$ of the initial gas reservoir, while we terminate the simulation when exactly $99\%$ of the initial gas is depleted.
+In practice, for all the simulations we present here the BHs do not accrete more than $\lesssim 0.5\%$ of the initial gas reservoir, while we terminated the simulation when exactly $99\%$ of the initial gas had depleted.